zielmicha/markdown-to-terminal/README.md

 #### HTML block parsing

-Of interest is the `parse_htmlblock()` function: according to Markdown webpage, HTML blocks must be delimited by unindented block-level tags, whith the opening tag being preceeded by a blank line, and the closing tag being followed by a blank line.
+The `parse_htmlblock()` function is of interest; according to the Markdown documentations, HTML blocks must be delimited by unindented block-level tags (with the opening tag being preceeded by a blank line, and the closing tag being followed by a blank line).

-When looking at the reference implementation, `Markdown.pl`, it appeared that when this doesn't find a match, a more laxist syntax is tried, where the closing tag can be indented,, it only has to be at the end of line and followed by a blank line.
+When examining the reference implementation (`Markdown.pl`), it appeared that when this doesn't find a match, a more lax syntax is tried, where the closing tag can be indented; it merely has to be at the end of line and followed by a blank line.

-But when looking at the test suite, it appeared that a single line `<div>foo</div>` surrounded by blank lines should be recorgnized as a block, regardless of the "matching" unindented closing tag at the end of the document.
+But when looking at the test suite, it appeared that a single line `<div>foo</div>` surrounded by blank lines *should* be recorgnized as a block, regardless of the "matching" unindented closing tag at the end of the document.
 This meant that only the laxist approach should be used.

-This why the first pass is commented with a `#if 0`.
-If you want a strict HTML block parsing, as described on the webpage, you should instead comment the second pass.
+This is why the first pass is commented with a `#if 0`.
+If you prefer strict HTML block parsing (as described on the webpage), you should instead comment the second pass.
 Keeping both first and second passes yields the same behaviour as `Markdown.pl` v1.0.1.

-I have to admit I do not really care that much about these differences, as I do not intend to use personnally any inline HTML, because I will either parse unsafe input, then inline HTML is too dangerous, or my own input, but I use Markdown when I'm not confident in my HTML correctness, so it would be useless to include HTML in my input.
-However I am aware this feature can matter for some people, and any patch or suggestion to "fix" this behaviour will be welcome.
+I have to admit, I don't really care about these differences.
+I do not personally intend to use any inline HTML: I can choose to parse unsafe input (in which case inline HTML is too dangerous), or parse my own input.
+But I use Markdown when I'm not confident in my HTML correctness, so it would be useless to include HTML in my input.
+However, I realize this feature does matter for some people, so I welcome any patche or suggestion you may have to "fix" this behaviour.

 ### Span-level parsing